 TOWNS & CITIES IN ZAMBIA

-The capital Lusaka is at the core of this movement and has become one of Africa’s fastest growing cities.
+The capital Lusaka is at the core of this movement and has become one of Africa’s fastest-growing cities.
 The steady increase of tourism throughout the country as a whole has brought further development and better tourist infrastructure to once small provincial towns like Livingstone and Chingola, as well as to commercial and industrial centres like Ndola and Kitwe.

-With all this in mind, in many of Zambia’s towns and cities there is a sense of restlessness and perpetual motion, complimented by an increasingly cosmopolitan mix of people, cultures and commodities from all over the country and far beyond its borders too.
+With all this in mind, in many of Zambia’s towns and cities there is a sense of energy and perpetual motion, complimented by an increasingly cosmopolitan mix of people, cultures and commodities from all over the country and far beyond its borders too.
 To overlook Zambia’s urban centres is to overlook the people of Zambia.